 - PSI International or a PSI local chapter

 On occasion, an individual might attend an educational activity that they would like to be able to use for recertification.
-It is strongly encouraged that individual contact hours are approved before attending the event.
-Please submit a copy of the agenda and speaker bios to firstname.lastname@example.org a minimum of 30 days prior to the event.
-Once approved you will be charged a $25.00 administrative fee to transfer the contact hours to ICEA approved contact hours.
+For example, courses/conferences from other birth, lactation, women’s health and nursing, or related.
+Please submit a copy of the agenda, curriculum and speaker bios (if applicable) to email@example.com to obtain approval.
+Once approved you will be charged a $25 administrative fee to transfer the contact hours to ICEA-approved contact hours.

 Requests for transfer of hours after completion of a training or workshop will be reviewed but acceptance cannot be guaranteed.
 These requests must be submitted within 6 weeks after completing the training.